harrisonlab/phytophthora/published_genomes_bioinf.md

 also carry an RxLR motif.

-To run the path pipe script all spaces and pipe symbols had to be removed from the headers of fasta files.
+As described earlier, to run the path pipe script all spaces and pipe symbols had to be removed from the headers of fasta files.
 This was performed using the following commands:

 ```shell